ampache/ampache.org-api/docs/versions/api-4.2/api-4.2.md

 ### Deprecated

 * API Build number is depreciated (the last 3 digits of the api version)
-  * API 5.0.0 will be released with a string version ("5.0.0-release")
+  * API5 will be released with a string version ("5.0.0-release")
-* Tag in songs is depreciated and will be removed in API 5.0.0.
+* Tag in songs is depreciated and will be removed in API5.
   * Use genre instead of tag, genre provides an ID as well as the name.

 ### Fixed